-Rapid City and Clearwater Township, Gateway to Torch Lake
+Rapid City and Clearwater Township, Gateway to the Chain of Lakes

 Reflecting the important presence of these waterways in Clearwater Township, approximately one quarter of the Township’s land area is devoted to public recreational uses such as hiking, fishing, swimming, boating, and camping in the summer and hunting, snowmobiling, snow-shoeing, and cross-country skiing in the winter in the Township’s forests, conservation areas, rivers, lakes and streams.